 John G. Houston, Ph.D.

-Dr Houston obtained his B.Sc degree in Medical Microbiology from Glasgow University and obtained his Ph.D. with Professor Brian Catley in Microbial Biochemistry from Heriot-Watt University, Edinburgh.
-John also completed post-doctoral studies on an MRC grant with Professor Julia Douglas at Glasgow University.
+Dr. Houston obtained his B.Sc degree in Medical Microbiology from Glasgow University and obtained his Ph.D. with Professor Brian Catley in Microbial Biochemistry from Heriot-Watt University, Edinburgh.
+He also completed his post-doctoral studies on an MRC grant with Professor Julia Douglas at Glasgow University.